jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 print("Coefficient of Determination: %f" % reg.score(x, y))
 ```

+Now we can plot the regression lines for African and Non-African nations.
+Judging from these lines, there's definitely a difference in relationship - at the very least, the two gradients are of opposite signs.

 &nbsp;

 ![](/assets/linear_regression_fit.png)

-&nbsp;

-Judging from the regression lines, there's definitely a difference in the effect between African and non-African countries.
-We can calculate the gradients of each of these slopes and compare them.

 &nbsp;